evilmartians/evil-seed/README.md

  3. Look at resulted dump: there is debug comments with traversed association path.
 They will help you to understand which associations should be excluded.

+## Database compatibility

+This gem works with and tested against:

+ - PostgreSQL: any version that works with ActiveRecord should work
+ - MySQL: any version that works with ActiveRecord should work
+ - SQLite: 3.7.11 or newer is required (with support of inserting multiple rows at a time)

 ## FIXME (help wanted)